kaustav202/kaustav202/README.md

 </br>

-- 🎨 I’m currently involved in...  building stuff, contributing to the community, and exploring!
 - 🗃️ My Stacks 👉 **RUST**(Warp/Tokio), **MERN** , **Python** (Django/Fastapi/Flask)
 - 🤖 profile.. **SDE**/ **Solutions Architect**
 - 💡 I’m interested in ...**Embedded Systems**, **Autonomous Navigation**, **GPU Computation** and **Generative AI**.
 - ❄️ I’m looking to collaborate on... interesting Open Source Projects.
 - 🤝 Get in touch to.. collaborate or for programming competetions / hackathons (Team)
+- 🎨 I’m currently involved in...  building stuff, contributing to the community, and exploring!
+- Professionally, I'm working as a Software Engineer building products for tech startups.
+My focus and primary feild of interest lies in distributed systems and cloud native application design placing a strong emphasis on system level thinking and quality code.
+Also, I've evolved over time to strengthen my skill-set in the domains of AI/ML, Data Engineering and Systems Programming with good practical applications in each.
 - 📩 How to reach me ... **check out my socials** [below👇](https://github.com/kaustav202#----connnect-with-me)**!!**

 </br>